ctrlcctrlv/bloated-ffmpeg-compile-command/README.md

 And wanted to know how I got it.

+# Effects
+You will need to create `/opt` if it's not a directory you use.

+## NVIDIA support
 Enables all these flags if it sees you have the binary `nvidia-smi`:
 1. --enable-nvdec
 1. --enable-nonfree